Credit:

 Testing involves using them as any consumer would, using each bar as an audio substitute for a TV (via either HDMI ARC or optical connection), testing its streaming and Bluetooth functions, and analyzing its sound modes, voice-boosting modes, and individual proprietary features.
 We also conduct back-to-back analyses of sources like Netflix/Blu-ray movies and streaming services, surround sound and Dolby Atmos demo discs, Spotify over Bluetooth and/or Wi-Fi, and occasionally, 3.5mm aux sources and USB audio.
 And since many of us have professional audio setups, we compare the bars to top-notch audio systems as well.

-While the best soundbars all have different combinations of drivers, tweeters, woofers, and external subwoofers, generally, audio quality is paramount to our top choices across genres and sources.
-Apart from performance features like surround sound speakers and Dolby Atmos/DTS:X speakers, what often tends to set soundbars from major brands apart in like price ranges are usability pain points, design aesthetics, and overall responsiveness—where the day-to-day rubber meets the road, so to speak.
+While the best soundbars have different combinations of drivers, tweeters, woofers, and external subwoofers, audio quality isgenerally paramount to our top choices across genres and sources, apart from performance features like surround sound and Dolby Atmos/DTS:X speakers, what often sets soundbars from major brands apart at similar price ranges are usability pain points, design aesthetics, and overall responsiveness—where the day-to-day rubber meets the road, so to speak.
 We test all of that too, over several days, to make sure the bars we pick will function properly.

 What You Should Know About Soundbars